Skip to main content

 iii.
 Must successfully complete additional education.

 a.
-Registered nurses require a client-specific order before inserting a central venous catheter.
+Registered nurses act under a client-specific order to insert a central venous catheter.

 a.
 Registered nurses who administer a mixture of oxygen and nitrous oxide must follow decision support tools established by Perinatal Services BC (PSBC) (PSBC: Core Competencies for Management of Labour).